nyapblesso-a11y/Js-calculator/README.md

 ### Project description

-- building as fully responsive avaSript calculator project
+- building as fully responsive JavaScript calculator project
 - implementing what we learn in are JavaScript course on this project

 ### PRoject Feature